 Your risk depends on several factors: destination, length of trip, and your living conditions.

-The risk of hepatitis A is highest among travellers:
+The risk of hepatitis A is highest among travelers:

 - visiting or living in rural areas